damianjwilliams/Rapid_BLE_sensor_reading/README.md

 As with the Bluefruit, the ESP32 advertisment is identified from the MAC address, line 192: `if("fe7c" in payload_decode_no_b):` and the sensor data parsed from the payload using the encompassing `x_ _x`.
 In this case, the hexadecimal representation of the characters is used for the search.
 Line 200: `ha = re.search(r'785f(.*?)5f78', payload_decode_no_b).group(1)`

 Sometimes when using this dongle there will be `read timeout` errors.
 I do not know why these occur but might be avoided by changing line 14 `TIMEOUT = 500` and/or line 17 `DATA_TIMEOUT = 200`.
 I haven't got it figured out yet.

+## Comparing the methods
+From my data comparing the time-stamp embedded in the advertisement and the time-stamp generated in python when the advertisement is read, it is possible to determine that the Bluefruit BLE and the CC2540 can read advertisements at the 20 Hz rate at which they are transmitted by the ESP32, with very little delay.
+The  method using integrated BLE ('Bleak') was much slower, reading at a frequency as low as ~ 2 Hz (for the Mac).
+THis means the integrated method misses a large number of advertisements.

+The data I used to come to these conclusions ican br found in the `R_scripts_and_example_data` folder.

+Because of the number of missed advertisements (integrated method) and timeout errors (CC2540), I preferred the Bluefruit method.